AI Summary of Peer-Reviewed Research

 Research area:Earth and Planetary SciencesChinaMoisture

-What the researchers tested: The researchers developed an RT-constrained mixing model using one isotope, δ18O (oxygen-18), and LAI to partition summer precipitation moisture into remote advection, local evaporation, and transpiration.
-They applied it to Chongqing in southwest China for summers from 1981 to 2017 and compared it with a traditional isotopic mixing approach.
+The researchers developed an RT-constrained, single-isotope (δ18O) mixing model that uses LAI to partition summer precipitation moisture into remote advection, local evaporation, and transpiration.
+They applied it to summers from 1981 to 2017 in Chongqing, southwest China, and compared it with a traditional model.
+They also used Monte Carlo–Sobol analysis to examine uncertainty.

 Key points

-• The modified model often estimated a higher advected moisture fraction than the traditional model.
+• For 1981–2017 summers, the modified model usually estimated a higher advected fraction than the traditional model.

-• Precipitating vapour isotopic composition was the main source of uncertainty in the advected fraction.
+• Precipitating vapour isotopic composition was the main driver of uncertainty in the advected fraction.

-• LAI had a small main effect on uncertainty but a non-negligible 10% interaction effect.
+• LAI had a small main effect on uncertainty but a 10% interaction effect.

 Disclosure